goeckslab/Galaxy-Ludwig/README.md

 # Install Galaxy-Ludwig into Galaxy
 We assume that you have Galaxy running and docker installed in your server/laptop.
 * Create a new folder named ludwig(or whatever) under Galaxy’s tools folder.
-* Copy all XML, py files under the tools folder in this repo to the ludwig folder(the folder you created in the last step).
+* Select and download the branch you want to install and use.
+Copy all XML, py files under the tools folder in this repo to the ludwig folder(the folder you created in the last step).
 * Update `tool_conf.xml` to include Galaxy-Ludwig.
 See [documentation](https://docs.galaxyproject.org/en/master/admin/tool_panel.html) for more details.
 This is an example:
 ```
 <section id="ludwig" name="Ludwig Applications">